-However, in the coming section, I’m going to share with you a fantastic turmeric oil recipe in order to increase hair growth, for now, just understand that turmeric isn’t efficient when it comes to male pattern baldness!
+However, in the coming section, I’m going to share with you a fantastic turmeric oil recipe to increase hair growth, for now, understand that turmeric isn’t efficient when it comes to male pattern baldness!

-Yes, it’s going to lower inflammations in your scalp while also increasing hair growth to some extent due to its nutrients’ density, but when it comes to getting rid of DHT, unfortunately, to this date, no studies point to its efficiency.
+Yes, it’s going to lower inflammations in your scalp while also increasing hair growth to some extent due to its nutrients’ density.
+Still, when it comes to getting rid of DHT, unfortunately, to this date, no studies point to its efficiency.

 Turmeric For Female Baldness

 Both male and female baldness is categorized as alopecia, androgenetic alopecia to be more precise, and are caused by hormonal issues.

 Indeed, even with female baldness, it’s due to high dihydrotestosterone, DHT, levels in the scalp.

 This is why I highly recommend that both males and females use the following oil for hair growth.

 Before I started using the following recipe, I was relying on many essential oils.